Do you like to dress in Medieval robes too?

-I had a lovely time on a recent weekend.
+Happiness in nostalgia and silly costumes.
+I had a lovely time on a weekend (some years ago now).
 I went to a country town a couple of hours south from where I live to take part with my choir in a music festival.
 In case you’re wondering, we brought the house down… as usual… more information about my choir and our gigs here: http://honeybeeschoir.org …

 The festival was a Folk festival.
 I’ve sung at various folk festivals with the choir before and a standard feature of Folk festivals (at least in Australia) are the Morris Dancers.

 Have you ever watched Morris Dancing?

 You clearly haven’t lived.

 What’s the best word to describe it… Let’s see… Odd, I think

 Since the 15th century